 VAC4COVID is a UK-wide online study, run by MEMO Research at the University of Dundee, to track COVID-19 vaccines and provide data to support vaccine monitoring.
 Mass COVID-19 vaccination programmes are now underway in response to the worldwide pandemic.
 All licensed or authorised vaccines have already been tested extensively for effectiveness and safety in large clinical trials.
 As with every new medicine, governments and researchers will keep watching how COVID-19 vaccines are working once they are being used in the wider population.
 This is the aim of this study and is an important part of how medicines and vaccines are regulated.

-- Open to everyone in the UK aged 18 years of age or older, and hoping to expand to more countries soon.
+- Open to everyone in the UK aged 18 years of age or older.

 - You can sign up before or after vaccination, and also if you are not vaccinated.